Fun Things to Do With Kids in Kansas City

 Thrilling action can be found at Zip KC, one of Kansas City’s zip lining courses.
 Soar through the trees at high-flying speeds in this outdoor thrill park.
 Or, stay indoors and go skydiving at iFly, where kids can simulate a free-falling flight in safe and fun environment.
-And CoCo Key Water Resort and Great Wolf Lodge in Kansas City, KS, offer indoor water park family fun year-round.
+Great Wolf Lodge in Kansas City, KS, offer indoor water park family fun year-round.

 More al fresco escapades can be found at Deanna Rose Children’s Farmstead in Overland Park, with conservation area trails, pole fishing, petting zoos and more.
 At Lakeside Nature Center, one of Missouri’s largest wildlife rehabilitation facilities, the kids can travel along the scenic trails, explore hands-on exhibits and enjoy educational programming.

 For other adventures in nature, visit Olathe's Mahaffie Stagecoach Stop & Farm.
 This living history museum highlights prairie life in the mid-1800s with engaging activities and exhibits.
 Also be sure to check out Swope Park for outdoor fun with the entire family.
 Encompassing more than 1,800-acres, Swope includes exercise and bike trails, cricket and soccer fields, playgrounds, plus baseball diamonds, a disc golf course, tennis courts, a pool and two golf courses.